CodiumTeam/docker-training/exercise-12/jenkins/README.md

 ### Start and configure tools

 Navigate to the `exercise-12/jenkins/jenkins-runner`.
-You will see there is a docker compose file; start all the services running `docker-compose up -d`.
+You will see there is a docker compose file; start all the services running `docker compose up -d`.
 As you can see in the file this defines various services, including a Jenkins server, a Docker registry and a local GitHub.

 #### Push repository to Git